The Common Intuition to Transfer Learning Can Win or Lose: Case Studies for Linear Regression: Known : Analysis for Orthonormal and Isotropic

 Corollary \ref{corollary:well specified - transfer learning is better than ridge - isotropic beta assumption} characterizes the cases where using a sufficiently related source task is more useful than using the true prior of the desired $\vecgreek{\beta}$.
-Moreover, we consider $\vecgreek{\beta}$ to originate in isotropic Gaussian distribution, hence, the optimally tuned ridge regression solution is the minimum MSE estimate of the target task parameters; i.e., the solution that minimizes the test error of the target task when only the sample data $\mtx{X},\vec{y}$ are given.
+Moreover, we consider $\vecgreek{\beta}$ to originate from an isotropic Gaussian distribution, hence, the optimally tuned ridge regression solution is the minimum MSE estimate of the target task parameters; i.e., the solution that minimizes the test error of the target task when only the sample data $\mtx{X},\vec{y}$ are given.
 This means that we demonstrated a case where even though optimally tuned ridge regression is the best approach for solving the independent target task, it is not necessarily the best approach when there is an option to utilize transferred parameters from a sufficiently-related source task (e.g., low $\sigma_{\eta}^2$) that was already solved in a sufficiently accurate manner w.r.t.~the source task goal (i.e., low $\sigma_{\xi}^2$ and high $|d-\widetilde{n}|$).

-\subsection{Misspecified Models: An Example for Beneficial Overparameterization}
+\section{Misspecified Models: An Example for Beneficial Overparameterization}

 Our discussion so far has focused on the learning of well-specified models, namely, where the number of parameters $d$ corresponds to the dimension of both the learned $\widehat{\vecgreek{\beta}}$ and true $\vecgreek{\beta}$ vectors.
-In learning well-specified models using isotropic features, the test errors in the overparameterized regime are usually higher than in the underparameterized regime (see the detailed discussion by \cite{hastie2019surprises} for MLTN and ridge regression).
+In learning well-specified models using isotropic features, the test errors in the overparameterized regime are usually higher than in the underparameterized regime (see the detailed discussion in \cite{hastie2019surprises} for ML2N and ridge regression).
 Indeed, we see this behavior in all the well-specified methods that we examine in Fig.~\ref{fig:orthonormal_H_error_curves_wellspec}.
-Nevertheless, \cite{hastie2019surprises} also show that MLTN regression can become highly beneficial in the overparameterized regime in the case that the learned model is misspecified; namely, when the number of learned parameters in $\widehat{\vecgreek{\beta}}$ is lower than the number of parameters in the true $\vecgreek{\beta}$, and that this gap decreases as the learned model becomes more parameterized.
+Nevertheless, it is also shown in \cite{hastie2019surprises} that ML2N regression can become highly beneficial in the overparameterized regime when the learned model is misspecified; namely, when the number of learned parameters in $\widehat{\vecgreek{\beta}}$ is lower than the number of parameters in the true $\vecgreek{\beta}$, and that this gap decreases as the learned model becomes more parameterized.

+In our transfer learning setting we interpret the misspecification aspect as follows. \begin{assumption}[Misspecification of the target task] The data model in (\ref{eq:target data model}) is extended into